dorbin/scratch/provision-spinnaker.md

 You'll now run commands to...
 * connect to Spinnaker
-* open the Spinnaker UI (Deck) in a browswer window
+* open the Spinnaker UI (Deck) in a browser window

 You have two choices:
 * forward port 8080 to tunnel to Spinnaker from your Cloud Shell